Once you decide you want to start streaming on Twitch, the first logical question that should arise is “What game should I stream?”

 10 Best Games for New Streamers

-Some of these titles are indeed big but didn’t manage to stand the test of time.
-Or did they, since they are on this list?
+Some of these titles are indeed big but they either didn’t manage to stand the test of time or they are so big that new content is always welcome.
 Let’s find out.

 1. Old School RuneScape